 One of the reasons for selecting stand-alone solar lighting was the subterranean termites chew through underground services including high voltage power cables.

-The Cree LEDway™ light fittings accompanied the purpose designed Vertex® systems, designed to provide 6 full nights autonomy and mounted at eight meters.
+The Cree LEDway™ light fittings accompanied the purpose designed Vertex® systems, designed to provide 6 full nights autonomy and mounted at 8 metres.

 Department of Defence